 Tips and Variations

-- I add water to my stir fry dish because I like to use less oil and have more sauce to pour over my rice.
+- I add water to my stir fry dish because I use less oil.
+This gives the stir fry more sauce to pour over my rice.

 - I like to use a cover when cooking stir fry because it steams the vegetables more evenly and faster.